clint77/workshop/connect2017/developer/README.md

 The `myVariableId` variable is assigned to the `id` parameter which looks like `$id` in the actual query.
 If the user decides to pass something malicious into the variable, it won't have any negative effects on the data or database.

-Within the project, find the comment referencing the fifth step.
+Within the project, find the comment referencing the fifth step, "Step 5".
 The goal here is to make use of parameterized queries using user defined data.
 There will be several queries in this step, each performing a different task.

 More information on using parameterized queries can be found in the [N1QL query documentation](https://developer.couchbase.com/documentation/server/current/sdk/n1ql-query.html).